peteroupc/html3dutil/doc/H3DU.Scene3D.md

 This object.
 (Type: <a href="H3DU.Scene3D.md">H3DU.Scene3D</a>)

- <a name='H3DU.Scene3D_H3DU.Scene3D_setOrtho2D'></a>
+ <a name='H3DU.Scene3D_setOrtho2D'></a>
 ### H3DU.Scene3D#setOrtho2D(left, right, bottom, top)

-<b>Deprecated: Instead of this method, use H3DU.Batch3D#setProjectionMatrix in conjunction with <a href="H3DU.Math.md#H3DU.Math.mat4ortho2d">H3DU.Math.mat4ortho2d</a>.
+<b>Deprecated: Instead of this method, use <a href="H3DU.Batch3D.md#H3DU.Batch3D_setProjectionMatrix">H3DU.Batch3D#setProjectionMatrix</a> in conjunction with <a href="H3DU.Math.md#H3DU.Math.mat4ortho2d">H3DU.Math.mat4ortho2d</a>.
 For compatibility, existing code that doesn't use <a href="H3DU.Batch3D.md">H3DU.Batch3D</a> can still call this method until it renders a custom H3DU.Batch3D.
 This compatibility behavior may be dropped in the future.</b>

 Sets this scene's projection matrix to a 2D orthographic projection.
 The near and far clipping planes will be set to -1 and 1, respectively.